prvnpandey/EvTransitMatsim/README.md

 Use the provided configuration files to run simulations.
 Example configurations are located in the src/main/resources directory.

 Usage
-To run a simulation with the Electric Bus and Transit Module:
+To simulate with the Electric Bus and Transit Module:

 Prepare Input Data: